-Stephanie: about a year ago
+Stephanie: more than a year ago

 This litter works fairly well for my cat, but I much prefer pine pellets.
 This kind of pine product is more dusty, and I notice the smell more (even when clean, I don't much like the scent, whereas pellets don't seem to have much odor on their own).
 My cat seems OK with it, but she does track some dust on her paws, and she did better (fewer accidents) when we used pine pellets.
 I wouldn't call it a clumping litter - I can't pick up any clumps with a normal scoop because they just sort of fall apart.
 Pine pellets don't work by clumping anyway so I'm OK with that part; I just wish it weren't all dusty.

-Corinne: about a year ago
+Corinne: more than a year ago